 Cardozo's simulation courses provide practical experience with intensive boot-camp training for trial work as well as for transactional deal making, allowing students to gain real casework and courtroom experience under the supervision of top practitioners.

 Students gain invaluable real-world experience when they participate in one of Cardozo’s externship programs.
-Credit is awarded for working in the public sector for a judge, nonprofit organization or government agency, or for working in the private sector at an in-house counsel office or law firm.
+Credit is awarded for working in the public sector for a judge, nonprofit organization or government agency, as well as for work performed in the private sector for in-house counsel at a corporation or for an intellectual property, real estate, or general practice law firm.
 Students work under the direct supervision of an attorney for a semester and take a co-requisite seminar taught by an experienced practitioner in the field.